AdaCore/spark2014/docs/ug/source/concurrency.rst

 .. code-block:: ada

    pragma Profile (GNAT_Extended_Ravenscar);
-   pragma Restrictions (No_Entry_Queue, Max_Protected_Entries => 1);
+   pragma Restrictions (No_Entry_Queue);
-   --  Enforce Ravenscar restrictions still present within the supported --  subset of the GNAT Extended Ravenscar profile. pragma Partition_Elaboration_Policy (Sequential);
+   --  Enforce Ravenscar restriction still present within the supported subset --  of the GNAT Extended Ravenscar profile. pragma Partition_Elaboration_Policy (Sequential);

 In particular, the GNAT Extended Ravenscar profile allows the use of two forms